vincent-lafouasse/C-tester-Unity/README.md

 A book by James W. Grenning covering TDD in C using the Unity framework.
 You can find it [here](https://books-library.net/files/books-library.net-07281709Ee1R6.pdf)

-The whole book is good but there is a quick tutorial in _Appendix B Unity Quick Reference_
+The whole book is good but there is a quick tutorial in _Appendix B Unity Quick Reference_ page 327

 ## License
 ```